wissammm/PkmnRLArena/README.md

 - Export

 ## Tutorials
-Two tutorials are available inside the folder example :
+Two tutorials are available inside the folder examples :
 - training.ipynb : a simple introduction to the MARL on the project
 - export.ipynb : to run your first inference on the GBA !

+There's also a wiki !
 ## Project structure
 ```
 pkmn_rl_arena/